wyeworks/blog/source/_posts/2015-06-03-technical-thursdays.markdown

 Here are a few pics of WyeWorkers at our [*Technical Thursdays*](https://www.facebook.com/media/set/?set=a.10152830735998451.1073741830.44674243450&type=1)

-So, what are you doing as a developer in order to maintain up to date and continue learning?
+So technical Thursdays is part of what we do in order to improve and stay up to date.
+What are you doing as a developer in order to maintain up to date and continue learning?
 Please share!